 This is a pre-requisite for play proceeding, so we must oblige.
 Each team will receive an Official’s vest this season, so you will just have to decide who wears it!
 It obviously cannot be the Coach or Manager of the team playing at that time, so teams should nominate one or two other parents who can take on the job.
 These people should become registered as Officials, to indicate they have signed the CDSFA Code of Conduct and Child Protection forms, and so they are covered by the insurances provided by Football NSW.
-The above rule implies that both home and away teams should provide a Ground Official at games.

 The Ground Official is primarily at the ground to

 - make themselves known to the Referee before the start of the match, and remain visible to him/her; you may be required to assist if there are any issues between teams, or in any other matters,

 - inspect the field before play starts and check, together with the Duty Officer, that the goalposts are properly erected (especially for the first game of the day), and that no one climbs or swings on the goalposts at any time,

 - ensure that only eligible parents (ie coaches & managers with registration cards) are on the playing field side of the ropes, and that no one (including these people) enters the field of play to treat injured players etc. unless signalled by the referee,